ADHD Social Skills To Help Your Child In School

 Outside of school, consider finding regular sources of exercise, such as an extracurricular sports team, gym registration, or daily walk.
 Exercise also provides several mental health benefits and can be used to help reduce the severity and frequency of ADHD symptoms

 If your child recently received an ADHD diagnosis, a wise first step can be to educate yourself as a parent so you understand their disorder and how it affects their behavior, thinking, and emotions.
 Working with a trained ADHD coach can smooth the transition as you and your child adjust and develop coping skills to manage symptoms.
-A coach can teach you valuable strategies to provide support as a parent and can help your child learn techniques to focus and apply themselves at school.
+A coach can teach you valuable strategies to provide support as role models and can help your child learn techniques to focus and apply themselves at school.

 “People with ADHD are constantly coming up with new ideas and new ways of doing things.
 They have tremendous levels of creativity and artistic ability.
 They are world-class problem solvers.” — William Dodson, M.D.

 Social skills aren’t always as easy to manage for kids with ADHD, and they may not grasp them naturally.
 Try role-playing situations to teach your child how they should act in different circumstances, modeling acceptable behaviors for them so they have a realistic example.
+For example, if your child get easily distracted during conversations, you can try to model strong eye contact to demonstrate engagement.

 Learning the basics may be challenging for your child, so practice repetition and routine.
 Even maintaining a simple conversation can be a chore when their attention is pulled in so many different directions.
 Practice taking turns talking and listening back and forth, teaching them to wait patiently when it’s not their turn and pay attention when others speak.
 You can also practice conflict resolution so they know how to handle various tense situations appropriately.